hiperhealth/hiperhealth/docs/informed_consent.md

 ## 3. Procedures
 If you agree:

 - Researchers will use data already collected as part of your care.
 - No additional tests or visits are required.
-- Your data will be either:
+- **HIPAA de-identification categories:**
+  - **De-identified under HIPAA §164.514(b):** Not PHI; no Authorization required.
+  - **Limited Data Set (LDS) under HIPAA §164.514(e):** External disclosures require a Data Use Agreement (DUA); Authorization or waiver is not required for LDS disclosures; institutional/IRB approvals may still apply.
-  - **De-identified** under HIPAA §164.514 (no Authorization required), or
+  - **Identifiable PHI:** Requires your HIPAA Authorization or an IRB-approved waiver of Authorization.
-  - **Coded, Limited Data Set, or identifiable PHI**, which requires a valid Authorization, IRB waiver, and/or Data Use Agreement (DUA).
+  - **Note:** “Coded”/pseudonymized data that can be re-identified by the holder remain PHI under HIPAA.
-- Data may be shared with approved research partners or institutions under confidentiality agreements.
+- Data may be shared with approved research partners or institutions under strict confidentiality agreements and Data Use Agreements where applicable.
 - Only authorized personnel will access your information.

 ---